astropy/astropy/docs/coordinates/frames.rst

 :ref:`astropy-coordinate-transform-with-velocities`.

-Supporting velocity data in frames
+Supporting Velocity Data in Frames
 ----------------------------------

 As alluded to by point (4) in the :ref:`introduction above